mshokrnezhad/Solving_Puzzles_with_Python/README.md

   4. Only updating the count when a higher power of a prime factor is encountered, optimizing space and avoiding redundant calculations.

 ### [Problem 006: Sum Square Difference](problem_006)
+- **Key lesson or insight gained:**
+  This problem underscores the power of mathematical formulas in solving seemingly complex numerical problems.
+It demonstrates how understanding and applying mathematical series and summation formulas can lead to elegant and efficient solutions, avoiding brute-force calculations.
+- **New concept or algorithm learned:**
+  The solution utilizes two key mathematical formulas:
+  1. The sum of squares formula: $\sum_{i=1}^n i^2 = \frac{n(n+1)(2n+1)}{6}$
+  2. The square of sum formula: $(\sum_{i=1}^n i)^2 = (\frac{n(n+1)}{2})^2$

+  These formulas provide a direct way to calculate the required values without iterating through each number individually.
+- **Interesting optimization techniques used:**
+  1. Using closed-form mathematical expressions instead of loops, which drastically reduces computational complexity from `O(n)` to `O(1)`.
+  2. Implementing the solution with just a few lines of code, demonstrating how mathematical insight can lead to concise and efficient programming.
+  3. Avoiding the need for large data structures or memory-intensive operations by directly computing the final result.

 ### [Problem 007: 10001st Prime](problem_007)